huseyingulec/business-card/README.md

-# A very beginning of a code journey
-In this mini project, I have learnt so many fundamentals of CSS such as background color, text color, text font etc. It was fun...

 ## Business card at scrimba

 the website is here; https://scrimba-buziness-card.netlify.app/

+## What I've done;

+In this mini project, I have learnt image alt texts, flex child containers, inheritance, shorthands of margin and paddings, web-safe fonts and color palettes.
+I am so excited to deep dive into web development field.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜